cfantasia/CMGWPrimeGroup/doc/README.txt

 (f) GetMuonPtDistribution_JetIso.C

 Comment: Makes distributions for muon-pt and # of muons in event with and without cuts on jet-activity and isolation.
+(Obsolete file, should we remove?)

 (g) GetMuonPtDistribution.C